 The Permittee shall identify at least five (5) outfalls or monitoring locations within the MS4 for wet weather monitoring.
 The identified outfalls for analytical monitoring must be reported in the annual report and remain the same for the entire permit term.
 The Permittee may add additional monitoring locations as circumstances allow.
-The Permittee's selected outfalls must be representative of the following land use activities of the drainage area contributing to the system and discharge to a water of the U.S. The outfalls may be a mixture of the following land use activities:
+The Permittee's selected outfalls must be representative of the following land use activities of the drainage area contributing to the system and discharge to a protected surface water.
+The outfalls may be a mixture of the following land use activities: